netdata/netdata/collectors/REFERENCE.md

 	# charts.d = yes
 ```

-By default, most plugins are enabled, so you don't need to explicity enable them to use their collectors.
+By default, most plugins are enabled, so you don't need to enable them explicity to use their collectors.
 To enable or
 disable any specific plugin, remove the comment (`#`) and change the boolean setting to `yes` or `no`.

 All **external plugins** are managed by [plugins.d](plugins.d/), which provides additional management options.

 ## Enable, configure, and disable modules

-Most **modules** come with **auto-detection**, configured to work out-of-the-box on popular operating systems with the
+Most collector modules come with **auto-detection**, configured to work out-of-the-box on popular operating systems with
-default settings.
+the default settings.

 However, there are cases that auto-detection fails.
-Usually the reason is that the applications to be monitored do not
+Usually, the reason is that the applications to be monitored do not
 allow Netdata to connect.
 In most of the cases, allowing the user `netdata` from `localhost` to connect and collect
 metrics, will automatically enable data collection for the application in question (it will require a Netdata restart).